siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### image size
-Renders a dropdown with all of [the avaliable image sizes](https://developer.wordpress.org/reference/functions/add_image_size/) on the widget users website.
-This field is commonly used in conjuction with the Media field to allow the user more control over the image output.
-Please refer to the Image Sizes tutorial for usage instructions.
+Renders a dropdown with all of [the available image sizes](https://developer.wordpress.org/reference/functions/add_image_size/) on the widget users website.
+This field is commonly used in conjunction with the Media field to allow the user more control over the image output.
+Please refer to the [Image Sizes tutorial](./image-sizes-field.md) for usage instructions.

 > This field requires at least WordPress 2.9.